AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/review-a-document.md

 ---
 # Review a document

-As a reviewer, you can preview a document that has been submitted to you for review.
+As a reviewer, you can view a document that has been submitted to you for review.
+Unlike an approval, you do not make a decision.
+Instead, you confirm that you have reviewed the asset.

 >[!IMPORTANT]
 >